Bhawna-ux/FMCG-Net-Revenue-Management-Analysis/README.md

 <br>
 A profitability analysis revealed an inverse relationship between Gross Margin and Net Sales Contribution across product lines—indicating opportunities for strategic rebalancing.<br>
 The matrix shows a clear correlation between Gross Margin and Net Sales Contribution for the different product lines.<br>
-Products with higher Gross Margins generally have lower Net Sales Contributions, and vice versa. <br>
+Products with higher Gross Margins generally have lower Net Sales Contributions, and vice versa. <br> <br>
 ![image](https://github.com/user-attachments/assets/7b6a35cc-53bc-42d7-896d-537c7006a58c)
 ### New Product Opportunity
 Currently, HealthMax is present in only 2 of the 5 shampoo subcategories, limiting its total addressable market.
 Among these, the Organic segment is the fastest-growing, projected to expand 20% year-over-year by end of 2024, based on March 2023 MAT values.